-I love to learn, and as part of the Dispute Resolution team, I get the chance to discover something new every day, whether that’s a legal development or an aspect of a client’s business I would never have known about otherwise.
+I love to learn, and as a dispute resolution lawyer, I get the chance to discover something new every day, whether that’s a legal development or an aspect of a client’s business I would never have known about otherwise.
 This passion for learning spills over to home, and I’m fascinated in ancient Greek and Roman history, inspired by my classics studies at university.

 Be prepared to look at your dispute from a different perspective – it’s is not about who’s right and who’s wrong, but what can we do to fix it.

 Read your contract properly before you enter into it, and establish what terms and conditions apply and what would happen if something went wrong.

 Documentary evidence is vital, and a lack of it can be fatal.
 Keep good records, minute key meetings and confirm important information in writing, including emails.

 Can we issue proceeding quickly to put pressure on?